 Washington, DC: Hunger & Policy

-Participants also spend a day on Capitol Hill meeting with lobbyists, touring the Capitol, and discussing poverty policy with Congressional staff.
-In the past, students have prepared questions and presentations for meetings on the Hill, allowing them to hear from the nation's leading experts on the issues associated with poverty.
+Participants also spend a day on Capitol Hill meeting with lobbyists and touring the capital.
 When not at work, students stay at First Trinity Lutheran Church in the heart of the District, tour capital landmarks, meet with alumni, and enjoy an extra week with twenty fellow-Generals.

 To see more about what you'll be experiencing in Washington, here's some reading: